tksarunachalam/sgnl-adapter/README.md

 which is base64 encoded to `eyJhcGlWZXJzaW9uIjoidjEifQ==`.

-### Conventions
+### Adapter Implementation Best Practice

 - Keep the adapter implementation as lean as possible.
   - A logger is not needed as any errors returned by the adapter will be logged by the ingestion service.
   - Limit package usage to the standard library as that should be sufficient for most use cases.
-- All errors should be handled with an appropriate `adapter-framework` error.
+- All errors should be handled with an appropriate error defined in the `adapter-framework`.
 Framework error messages should be a complete sentence starting with a capital letter and ending with a period.
+The complete list of `adapter-framework` errors can be found here: https://github.com/SGNL-ai/adapter-framework/blob/f2cafb0d963b54c350350967906ce59776d720a1/api/adapter/v1/adapter.proto#L249-L288.